District of workforce shortage

 - local area boundaries that are defined by the Department with consideration of the ABS’s Australian Statistical Geography Standard (ASGS).

 How are districts of workforce shortage for general practice identified?DWS classifications for general practice are generally provided for geographic areas that are referred to as SA2 boundaries.
 SA2 boundaries are determined by the ABS as part of the ASGS.
 In major city areas, the DWS Assessment Area (DWSAA) tend to be SA2s aggregated up to the SA3 level; in remote areas the DWSAA tend to be either a single SA2, or an aggregation of a town’s SA2 and the SA2 of the immediate surrounding area in recognition of the differences in town size and patient catchment.
 The Medicare billing statistics and ABS population data are used to develop a full-time service equivalent (FSE) GP-to-population ratio for each DWSAA and compared to a national average ratio.
 DWS determinations that are made as part of this system for general practice are updated annually in the first quarter of the year.
 Further explanation of FSE methodology can be found in the attachments at: http://www.health.gov.au/internet/main/publishing.nsf/Content/General+Practice+Statistics-1

 When determining DWS, the Department compares the FSE GP-to-population ratio for each DWSAA.
 A DWSAA area will be a DWS for general practice if it not classified as an inner metropolitan area by the Department and either:

-- has the same or lower FTE GP-to-population ratio than the current national average (i.e. the Medicare billing statistics show that there are more people for every GP within the area); or
+- has the same or lower FSE GP-to-population ratio than the current national average (i.e. the Medicare billing statistics show that there are more people for every GP within the area); or

 How are districts of workforce shortage for the other specialties identified?A similar methodology is used to identify geographical areas that are DWS for the other medical specialties.
 DWSAAs are provided for larger geographical areas, known as SA3s.
 Like the smaller SA2s, SA3 boundaries are also determined using the ASGS.
 Larger geographic areas are used when determining DWS for medical specialists because: